What To Do If

 If you have determined that the animal needs to be transported for rehabilitation:

-• Please do not give the animal food or water, unless we have instructed you to do so.
+- Please do NOT give the animal ANY food or water, unless we have instructed you to do so.
 Also, remember to keep it away from children and pets.
+Formulas made for puppies and kittens are not appropriate nor are the "recipes" found online.
+Feeding animals the wrong diets can cause gastrointestinal conditions and other complications; and it is easy to aspirate weak and compromised patients without the correct training and techniques necessary to stabilize first.

 All migratory birds are protected by federal and state laws and there are stiff penalties for violations.
 It is illegal to shoot, trap, or otherwise harm any migratory bird.
 It is illegal to have possession of a migratory bird.
 If it is one that is injured or orphaned you may transport it to a licensed Wildlife Rehabilitation center immediately for care.
 It is also illegal to possess an egg or feather of one of these birds without a special federal permit.
 These laws are intended to protect our valuable birds, so that they will continue to play their vital role in maintaining the health of the natural ecosystems.